-This performance, originally scheduled for July 31st, has been rescheduled to July 22, 2021 at 7:30pm.
+This performance, originally scheduled for July 31st and rescheduled to July 22, 2021 has been postponed to July 14, 2022 at 7:30pm.
 All tickets will be honored on this new date.

 Dion remains the one member of the first generation of rock & roll music who continues to make new, credible musical statements.”
 Music Critics say he is the only first-generation rock and roll artist who has remained creative and relevant through the decades.
 In 1958 he had three top-forty hits.
 In 2007 he was nominated for a Grammy.
 His last three albums have some of his best work.

 Dion and his music represent a special time and place . . . a moment when a song could mean so much and a singer could sum up what it means to be young, in love and on top of the world.
 A street poet and singer of extraordinary versatility, range and resonance, Dion defined Rock ‘n’ Roll for a generation.

 That mastery began at a very early age on the mean streets of the Bronx, New York.
 It was in the bars and on the street corners of his neighborhood that Dion developed his skill and distinctive style.
 Rock and Roll his approach, but it was country’s great singer-songwriter Hank Williams who first sparked Dion’s singing ambitions.
 By age twelve, Dion had collected fifty of Hank’s singles and could sing them all by heart.

 His natural talent was further honed on the stoops and on street corners of Crotona Avenue, where he rounded up other local singers.
 Then in 1957 he brought the best of the neighborhood street singers together to form his group, Dion and the Belmonts, named after Belmont Avenue in the heart of the Bronx.